-- (i) If outstanding expenses given in Trail Balance: It should be only on the liability side of Balance Sheet. - (ii) If outstanding expenses given as adjustment: - 1.
-First, it should be added to the concerned expense at the debit side of profit and loss account or Trading Account. - 2.
+- 1. Closing Stock:- - (i) If closing stock is given in Trail Balance: It should be shown only in the balance sheet "Assets Side". - (ii) If closing stock is given as adjustment: - 1.
+First, it should be posted at the credit side of "Trading Account". - 2.
+Next, shown at the asset side of the "Balance Sheet". - 2.
+Outstanding Expenses:- - (i) If outstanding expenses given in Trail Balance: It should be only on the liability side of Balance Sheet. - (ii) If outstanding expenses given as adjustment: - 1.
+First, should be added to the concerned expense the debit side of profit and loss account or Trading Account. - 2.
 Next, it should be added at the liabilities side of the Balance Sheet. - 3.
-Preapid Expenses:- - (i) If prepaid expenses given in Trial Balance: It should be shown only in assets side of the Balance Sheet. - (ii) If prepaid expense given as adjustment - 1.
+Preapid Expenses:- - (i) If prepaid expenses given in Trial Balance: It should be shown only in assets side of the Balance Sheet. (ii) If prepaid expense given as adjustment : - - 1.
 First, it should be deducted from the concerned expenses at the debit side of profit and loss account or Trading Account. - 2.
-Next, it should be shown at the assets side of the Balance Sheet. - 4.Income Earned But Not Received [Or] Outstanding Income [Or] Accured Income: - (i) If incomes given in Trial Balance: It should be shown only on the assets side of the Balance Sheet. - (ii) If incomes outstanding given as adjustment: - 1.
+Next, it should be shown at the assets side of the Balance Sheet. - 4.
+Income Earned But Not Received [Or] Outstanding Income [Or] Accured Income: - (i) If incomes given in Trial Balance: It should be shown only on the assets side of the

+Balance Sheet.

+- (ii) If incomes outstanding given as adjustment: - 1.
 First, it should be added to the concerned income at the credit side of profit and loss account. - 2.
 Next, it should be shown at the assets side of the Balance sheet. - 5.
-Income Received In Advance: Unearned Income: - - (i) If unearned incomes given in Trail Balance: It should be shown only on the liabilities side of the Balance Sheet. - (ii) If unearned income given as adjustment:

-- 1. First, it should be deducted from the concerned income in the credit side of the profit and loss account. - 2.
-Secondly, it should be shown in the liabilities side of the Balance Sheet.
+Income Received In Advance: Unearned Income: - - (i) If unearned incomes given in Trail Balance: It should be shown only on the liabilities side of the Balance Sheet. - 1.
+If unearned income given as adjustment: - 2.
+First, it should be deducted from the concerned income in the credit side of the profit and loss account. - 3.
+Secondly, it should be shown in the liabilities side of the Balance Sheet. - 6.
+Depreciation: - - (i) If Depreciation given in Trail Balance: It should be shown only on the debit side of the profit and loss account. - (ii) If Depreciation given as adjustment - 1.

-6.Depreciation: -

-- (i) If Depreciation given in Trail Balance: It should be shown only on the debit side of the profit and loss account. - (ii) If Depreciation given as adjustment - 1.
 First, it should be shown on the debit side of the profit and loss account. - 2.
-Secondly, it should be deduced from the concerned asset in the Balance sheet assets side. - 7.Interest On Loan [Or] Capital:- - (i) If Interest On Loan (Or) Capital Given In Trail Balance: It should be shown only on debit side of the profit and loss account - (ii) If Interest On Loan (Or)Capital Given As Adjustment:
+Secondly, it should be deduced from the concerned asset in the Balance sheet assets side. - 7.
+Interest On Loan [Or] Capital:- - (i) If Interest On Loan (Or) Capital Given In Trail Balance: It should be shown only on debit side of the profit and loss account - (ii) If Interest On Loan (Or)Capital Given As Adjustment: